 To aid in monitoring the run size throughout the season, it is recommended that commercial periods span the entire season.
-During years with limited commercial harvest opportunity, managers are encouraged to target fishing periods from February to early March, when the peak run is mostly likely to occur.
-During years that start in a higher Harvest Phase, managers may consider opening commercial fisheries earlier in January to aid in collecting early-season run data and extending through May to collect late-season run data.
+During years in which the season begins at a lower Harvest Phase, managers are encouraged to target fishing periods from February to early March, when the peak of the run is mostly likely to occur.
+During years that start in a higher Harvest Phase, managers may consider opening commercial fisheries earlier in January to aid in collecting early-season run data and extending them through May to collect late-season run data.

-It is recommended that seasons are set using a 12 -hour minimum window to enable commercial fishers to target a useable tide for capturing smelt.
+It is recommended that seasons are set using a 12-hour minimum window to enable commercial fishers to target a useable tide for capturing smelt.
 If inadequate hours are provided, fishers will avoid fishing on days without an appropriate tide and limit the collection of monitoring data.
 Specific tidal choice may vary by fisher and river mile.

 During phases in which commercial fishing opportunity exists, the data collected during the commercial fishery may be used as an in-season upgrade or downgrade harvest trigger, changing the Harvest Phase and subsequent allowable harvest opportunities.
-The in-season Harvest Triggers are described in more detail in the section below.
+The in-season Harvest Triggers are described in more detail below.